How long can the MeLuna stay in the vagina?

 If you have strong pelvic muscles may however find it easier to remove the cup for bathroom visits.
 This will vary from person to person.

 Removing Your Menstrual Cup

-Wash your hands thoroughly before removing the menstrual cup.
+Wash your hands thoroughly before attempting to take out your menstrual cup.

 Put yourself in a comfortable position, preferably a sitting position.